deokhk/tensor2struct-public/experiments/sql2nl/readme.md

 where `ratio` is chosen from {3, 6}, `max_actions` is chosen from {64, 128}.
 By default, the sampled and synthesized data are placed under `data-synthetic`.
 For sanity check, you should be able to reproduce the data in `data-spider-with-ssp-synthetic` with `ratio` 3 and `max_actions` 128.

+### Other tips
+(Added 2023.12.18)
+1. Installing environment with default `./setup.sh' will cause segmentation error due to mismatch of cuda version.
+Please install latest pytorch and transformers manually.
+Or you can change the "~=" to ">=" in `setup.py` to install the latest version of pytorch and transformers. (make sure to install python==3.8 instead of 3.7)